 7. Realize the stakes and recognize your value

-Remind yourself that life will go on, no matter what.
+When your job interview anxiety won't go away, remind yourself that life will go on, no matter what.
 “Recognize that there is no actual life-threatening danger involved in the interview process or public speaking,” says Myatlyuk.
 Even if this job doesn't work out, believe that you will be a valuable asset to another company.

 To do this, you have to believe in yourself as an employee.
 After all, why should an interviewer believe in you if you don’t have confidence in your own abilities?